GispoCoding/assessclimateimpact/README.md

 Using the plugin is fairly straightforward:

-1. The tool can be found after installation under Plugins > Ilmastovaikutusten arviointityökalu
+**1. The tool can be found after installation under Plugins > Ilmastovaikutusten arviointityökalu**

-2. Check the database connection from Setup / Asetukset (in the bottom of the plugin dialogue).
-If you do not have the access, contact info@ubigu.fi).
+**2. Check the database connection from Setup / Asetukset (in the bottom of the plugin dialogue).** If you do not have the access, contact info@ubigu.fi).

 ![Plugin UI](climate_tool_UI_v2.PNG)

-3. Select the study area / Tarkastelualueen rajaus
+**3. Select the study area / Tarkastelualueen rajaus**
 - Area / Geometrinen alue (at the moment only City of Tampere is possible)
 - Select governmental area / Hallinnollinen alue (at the moment only region of Pirkanmaa)

-4. Add at least these datasets from your own files (e.g. in shp. -format) in order to calculate current situation of the climate assessment [(check ot data requirements)](docs/dataset_requirements.md).
+**4. Add at least these datasets from your own files (e.g. in shp. -format)** in order to calculate current situation of the climate assessment [(check ot data requirements)](docs/dataset_requirements.md).
 You can add them from your files or from the layer list:
 - YKR rakennukset (Urban grid buildings)
 - YKR väestö (Urban grid population)
 - YKR työpaikat (Urban grid jobs)

-5. Run the calculation.
+**5. Run the calculation.**

-6. If you want to calculate future scenarios (Laske tulevaisuustiedot), add at least
+**6. If you want to calculate future scenarios (Laske tulevaisuustiedot), add at least these datasets:**
 - Zoning elements (Aluevaraustiedot) [(check ot data requirements)](docs/dataset_requirements.md)
 - Target year

-7. Optional: add also central network information (keskusverkkotiedot) and public trafic stops (joukkoliikennepysäkit) [(check ot data requirements)](docs/dataset_requirements.md).
+**7. Optional: add also central network information (keskusverkkotiedot) and public trafic stops (joukkoliikennepysäkit) [(check ot data requirements)](docs/dataset_requirements.md).**

-8. Optional: choose suitable methods for calculation
+**8. Advanced: choose suitable methods for calculation**

+![PITKO](Pitko_ui.PNG)

-- Advanced: add PITKO scenario (heating and electricity scenarios) or use default parameters.
+- Add PITKO scenario (heating and electricity scenarios) or use default parameters.
 Options are different scenarios accoriding of a Long term emission developement study [PITKO](https://tietokayttoon.fi/hankkeet/hanke-esittely/-/asset_publisher/pitkan-aikavalin-kokonaispaastokehitys-pitko-).
 Possible values are: ‘eu80’, ‘kasvu’, ‘muutos’, ‘saasto’, ‘wem’.

-- Advanced: add emission allocation methods.
+- Add emission allocation methods.
 Possible values are ‘em’=[energiamenetelmä](http://www.ym.fi/download/noname/%7BA6ABCFF7-55FA-412C-A0C7-FEE5CC0A2F24%7D/30744) (energy method) and ‘hjm’=[hyödynjakomentelmä](https://www.motiva.fi/files/6820/Kuvaus_hyodynjakomenetelmasta.pdf) (method for calculating emissions).

-- Advanced: add used electricity emission types.
+- Add used electricity emission types.
 Possible values are 'hankinta'=purchase and 'tuotanto'=provision.

-![PITKO](Pitko_ui.PNG)

 ## End results:

 - 250*250 m grid, vector layers in PostGIS database
 - CO2 emissions of different emission sources in the cities.
 Current situation as map layer.
 - Predictions of CO2 emissions in the future (using scenarios from land use planning).
-Target year as map layer, yearly scenarios as tables
+One map layer with all target years.
+These can be sorted or visualized further.
 - Ready made visualizations for the map layers including grids and top emission source/grid cell

 ## Documentation